vimc/montagu-py/README.md

 ## Publishing

-This repository is published to [PyPI](https://pypi.org) and, for testing, to Test PyPI.
+This repository is published to [PyPI](https://pypi.org/project/montagu-py/).

+Building and publishing is done manually, with local sources.
 See general instructions for publishing Python packages [here](https://packaging.python.org/tutorials/packaging-projects/).

 Publishing configuration can be found in `setup.py`.
+Remember to increment `version` when publishing a new build.

 Some troubleshooting tips for publishing Python packages can be found in the [consellations repo](https://github.com/reside-ic/constellation/blob/master/publish.md).